The Griddle

 Route 66 was a numbered U.S. highway that was designated in 1926.
 Over the years, the route was modified, re-routed, tweaked, truncated, bypassed, and eventually decommissioned in the 1980's.

 Its legacy made a lot of folks eager to preserve the spirit and story of the highway for future generations.
 Some states designate the path of Route 66 (or a close equivalent) as a scenic route, byway, or a specific state route, like parts of Oklahoma state route 66.
-The route is also used as the basis for U.S. Bicycle Route 66, as part of the U.S. Cicycle Route network.
+The route is also used as the basis for U.S. Bicycle Route 66, as part of the U.S. Bicycle Route network.

 Did Route 66 ever go to San Francisco, CA?